rockstor/rockstor-doc/faq.rst

 What kind of hardware do I need to install Rockstor?
 ----------------------------------------------------

-Rockstor run on 64-bit commodity hardware.
-At the least, you can run it as a VM or install it on a old server.
+Rockstor runs on 64-bit commodity hardware.
+You can run it as a virtual machine, or install it on bare metal.
 See :ref:`quickstartguide` for more information.

 What is a quick way to evaluate Rockstor?
 -----------------------------------------

-For quick evaluation, install Rockstor on Virtual Box, VMWare or try it out on AWS Cloud.
+For quick evaluation, install Rockstor on Virtual Box, VMWare or try it out on Amazon EC2.
 See :ref:`quickeval` for more information.

 Do you have any hardware recommendations?